beaulebens/keyring-social-importers/readme.txt

 * "Entities" are expanded (URLs are not t.co, they are the real/final URLs)

 == Changelog ==
+= 1.3 =
+* Update Twitter API URLs to use new 1.1 API
+* Foursquare check-ins that contain photos now download and attach the photo to your local post, props Chris Finke
+* Added an action which is fired after *each post* is created/imported: do_action( 'keyring_post_imported', $post_id, $service_name, $post );
+* Add import_start/end actions which are called in core importers (for consistency)

 = 1.2 =
 * NOTE: Requires the latest version of Keyring (v1.4)
 * NEW: Instapaper importer